coala/coala/docs/index.rst

    contain the root `toctree` directive.

 .. meta::
-   :description: coala is a simple COde AnaLysis Application.
-Its goal is
+   :description: coala provides a common command-line interface for linting and
-                 to make static code analysis easy while remaining completely modular and therefore extendable and language independent.
+                 fixing all your code, regardless of the programming languages you use.
    :keywords:    coala, code analysis, static code analysis, linter,
                  language agnostic, python3, linux, unix, windows, bears, coala-bears